xpipe-io/xpipe/SECURITY.md

 # Security

-Due to its nature, X-Pipe has to handle a lot of sensitive information.
+Due to its nature, XPipe has to handle a lot of sensitive information.
 This can range from passwords for all kinds of servers, to SSH keys, and more.
-Therefore, the security model of X-Pipe plays a very important role.
+Therefore, the security model of XPipe plays a very important role.

-This document summarizes the approach of X-Pipe when it comes to the security of your sensitive information.
+This document summarizes the approach of XPipe when it comes to the security of your sensitive information.
 If any of your questions are left unanswered by this document, feel free to file an issue report so your question can be answered individually and can also potentially be included in this document.

 ## Reporting a security vulnerability

-If you believe that you found a security vulnerability in X-Pipe, you can make use of the [private security report feature](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing/privately-reporting-a-security-vulnerability) of GitHub.
+If you believe that you found a security vulnerability in XPipe, you can make use of the [private security report feature](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing/privately-reporting-a-security-vulnerability) of GitHub.

 ## Security assumptions

-The general assumption is that the system on which X-Pipe runs on is not badly infected.
+The general assumption is that the system on which XPipe runs on is not badly infected.
-This refers to your local system on which you installed X-Pipe, not any remote systems that you then connect to.
+This refers to your local system on which you installed XPipe, not any remote systems that you then connect to.
-If your local system is infected to an extent where malicious programs can modify the file system and other installed programs like X-Pipe, then there is no technical way of preventing malicious programs to also infect X-Pipe and the connected systems as well.
+If your local system is infected to an extent where malicious programs can modify the file system and other installed programs like XPipe, then there is no technical way of preventing malicious programs to also infect XPipe and the connected systems as well.

 ## Reliance on other programs

-X-Pipe essentially outsources any form of connection and shell handling to your existing command-line tools.
+XPipe essentially outsources any form of connection and shell handling to your existing command-line tools.
 It does not come with any remote handling capabilities of its own.
 Therefore, any used command-line program should be secure.
-If for example your `ssh` command-line program or its connections are susceptible to MITM attacks or vulnerable in any other way, there is no way for X-Pipe to keep the sensitive information secure.
+If for example your `ssh` command-line program or its connections are susceptible to MITM attacks or vulnerable in any other way, there is no way for XPipe to keep the sensitive information secure.
 It is your responsibility to use the programs in a secure environment and keep them up to date with security patches and more.
-X-Pipe can only be as secure as your underlying command-line tools itself.
+XPipe can only be as secure as your underlying command-line tools itself.

-X-Pipe calls these programs almost exactly as you would do manually in your terminal with some a few additional parameters to automatically pass login information and adapt the environment to make it work properly.
+XPipe calls these programs almost exactly as you would do manually in your terminal with some a few additional parameters to automatically pass login information and adapt the environment to make it work properly.
 The called program therefore automatically uses your system configuration for it, e.g. your system SSH configs.

-X-Pipe does not perform any validation or version checking for the programs it calls.
+XPipe does not perform any validation or version checking for the programs it calls.
-For example, when establishing an ssh connection through X-Pipe, it will straight up call `ssh user@host <options>`.
+For example, when establishing an ssh connection through XPipe, it will straight up call `ssh user@host <options>`.
 It is assumed that this `ssh` executable is secure and the one that you actually want to use.

 ## Data security and privacy

-The general approach of X-Pipe can be summarized as follows:
+The general approach of XPipe can be summarized as follows:

-- Any sensitive information should be kept as secure as possible exclusively on your local machine, both while X-Pipe is running and also not running
+- Any sensitive information should be kept as secure as possible exclusively on your local machine, both while XPipe is running and also not running
-- When sensitive information is required on another remote system that is connected through X-Pipe, that information should be transferred and remain there as briefly and securely as possible
+- When sensitive information is required on another remote system that is connected through XPipe, that information should be transferred and remain there as briefly and securely as possible
 - No sensitive information should be sent to any other server outside your network of trusted connections

 ### Storage of sensitive information

-All X-Pipe data is exclusively stored on your local machine at `~/.xpipe/storage`.
+All XPipe data is exclusively stored on your local machine at `~/.xpipe/storage`.
 You can choose to change this storage location in the settings menu.

 All sensitive information is encrypted when it is saved to disk on your local machine using AES